ctappy/packer-io-dotnetcore/README.md

 `PasswordAuthentication yes` to `PasswordAuthentication no`.
-To enable sftp ssh into the server edit the last `PasswordAuthentication no` to `PasswordAuthentication yes` in the file `/etc/ssh/sshd_config`, restart `systemctl restart sshd` and the created sftp user account can log
+To enable sftp ssh into the server edit the last `PasswordAuthentication no` to `PasswordAuthentication yes` in the file `/etc/ssh/sshd_config`, restart `systemctl restart sshd` and the created sftp user account can log in.

 dotnet core is using a reverse proxy to port 80, phppgadmin is set up on port 81